Solution Summary: Cabinet Jack

 A cabinet jack uses a single, spring-locked telescoping pole.

 FastCap® makes a group of jacks called the 3rd Hand Family.
 The Little Hand consist of a pole that telescopes from 16.5 inches to 23.5 inches and has a load capacity up to 150 pounds.

 Figure 1.
 FastCap® Little Hand supporting cabinets with optional magnetic laser mount (Photo courtesy of FastCap, LLC.)

 Figure 2.
-T-JAK® used to support drywall.
+T-JAK® used to support a cabinet during installation.
 (Photo courtesy of T-JAK® Support Tools)

 Heavy lifting and stooped postures can cause low back disorders, such as muscle strain or a disc herniation (“slipped disc”), which is bulging of disc material possibly pressing on the spinal cord or nerves that go into the leg.
 The cabinet jack can help reduce stooped postures by supporting items instead of requiring the user to adopt a stooped posture while holding the same item.

 Overhead work can cause musculoskeletal disorders (MSDs) such as shoulder muscle strains; tendonitis, which is inflammation of the tendons; or rotator cuff tears, which is a rupture of a shoulder tendon.
 The cabinet jack can help reduce overhead holding by supporting cabinets or drywall during installation.